Basic issues in the area of compensation agreements:

 Pension or retirement benefits - if a company offers such benefits, the federal law known as ERISA provides that an employee who works at least 1,000 hours in a twelve-month period must be given the chance to elect participation in the pension or retirement plan (this is known informally as the "thousand-hour rule" - see 29 U.S.C. § 1052).

-Health insurance benefits - if an employer has a health insurance plan, Rule 28 T.A.C. § 26.4(15) provides that an "eligible employee" is anyone who usually works at least 30 hours per week.
+Health insurance benefits - if an employer has a health insurance plan, Section 1501.002(3) of the Texas Insurance Code provides that an "eligible employee" is anyone who usually works at least 30 hours per week.

 Fringe benefits such as paid leave and paid holidays are taxable only after being used, not when accrued.